ravisandhi7/AD-RBAC-Implementation/README.md

 This project demonstrates **Role-Based Access Control (RBAC)** implementation using **Active Directory** and **NTFS permissions** in a Windows Server environment.

-The goal is to ensure that users can only access resources based on their job roles (HR, IT, Finance).
+The goal is to ensure that users can only access resources based on their job roles (HR_Dept, IT_Dept, Finance_Dept).

 ## 🏗️ Lab Environment